KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 kapp -y deploy --app rmq-operator --file https://github.com/rabbitmq/cluster-operator/releases/latest/download/cluster-operator.yml
 ```

-This makes a new API group/version of `rabbitmq.com/v1beta1` and kind named `RabbitmqCluster` available
+This makes available in the cluster a new API group/version of `rabbitmq.com/v1beta1` and kind named
-in the cluster.
+`RabbitmqCluster`.
 You can now use this API to create RabbitMQ cluster instances as part of the dynamic provisioning setup.

 ### <a id="create-xrd"></a> Step 2: Create a `CompositeResourceDefinition`